 Roots and traditions

-There are different theories about the true origin of Fado.
-Some say that Fado evolved from the black slaves singing inside the boats that would transport them to Brazil and was introduced in Portugal during the reign of D. João VI, when he has returned from Brazil in 1831.
+There are different theories about the origin of Fado.
+Some say that Fado evolved from the black slaves singing inside the boats that transported them from Africa to Brazil and that it was introduced in Portugal during the reign of D. João VI, when he returned from Brazil, in 1831.